Cannabis topicals are the perfect DIY project.

 - Discard the cannabis.
 (Trust me, you don’t want to smoke it.)

-- Optionally, add some vitamin E as a preservative.
+- Add your beeswax.
+Optionally, add some vitamin E as a preservative.

 And voila!
 You’re done!
 Let the mixture cool, and it’s ready to tackle any swelling, itching, or aching with a thin application across the skin.